holasoyender/holasoyender/README.md

 ### KenaBot

-KenaBot is the biggest Discord music bot in the Spanish-speaking community, using the biggest Spanish Discord servers like `Ibai`, `Spreen`, `Among Us Español` and many more!
+KenaBot is the biggest Discord music bot in the Spanish-speaking community, used by the biggest Spanish Discord servers like `Ibai`, `Spreen`, `Among Us Español` and many more!
 Serving more than **24M users** with the best music quality possible!
 <details>
   <summary>:zap: Read more about KenaBot</summary>